Following Mark Thompson's retirement and the final broadcast of The Mark & Brian Radio Program

 You can listen to the show at http://www.brianandjillshow.com/blog/

 .
-The first episode aired on Monday, September 10, 2012 and new episodes are uploaded daily Monday through Friday.
+The first episode aired on Monday, September 10, 2012 and new episodes were uploaded daily Monday through Friday.
+However, Brian and Jill announced on their January 17, 2014 episode that they were stopping the daily format and going on a more irregular/to-be-determined schedule while they focus on other projects.

 - Accidental Misnaming: Sir Phalluster is incapable of getting Brian's and Jill's names right, calling them Byron and Judy.